 If you return the keys without giving the correct notice, rent and other charges will be liable until the notice period expires.

-You must return the home in the same condition as it was when you moved in.
-If it is not in an acceptable condition, you must rectify the damage at your own expense or be charged by us to complete the work.
+You must return the home in the same condition as it was when you moved in, with all personal possessions removed.
+If it is not in an acceptable and clean condition, you must rectify the damage at your own expense or be charged by us to complete the work.

-In the unfortunate circumstances when the tenant has died, your Next of Kin or Executor will need to serve notice to end the tenancy and provide a copy of the death certificate.
-The four week notice period does not apply, but rent will be charged to the estate of the person who has died until the keys are returned.
+In the unfortunate circumstances when a tenant has died, the Next of Kin or Executor will need to serve notice to end the tenancy and provide a copy of the death certificate.
+The four week’s notice period does not apply, but rent will be charged to the estate of the person who has died until the keys are returned.
 If the tenant was in receipt of housing benefits, payments cease after the tenant has died.

 Access to your home

 Sometimes we will need to visit your home to undertake repairs, safety checks and inspections.
-We will normally give at least 24 hours’ notice of a visit and you will need to give us access to the property.
+We will normally give at least 24 hours’ notice of a visit and try to find a time that is convenient for you.
+In return, you will need to give us access to the property.

 If you’re unable to keep your appointment, you must let us know by 3pm on the previous working day.
 Failure to do so will result in any repair jobs being closed and a charge issued to you.
 If we miss an appointment on the day without giving you notice we will pay compensation in accordance with our Statement of Charges and Compensation.